-The six conceptual targets were generated from interpretation of airborne magnetic and ground gravity geophysical datasets that has provided an improved geological and structural framework for the area.
+The six conceptual targets (Figure 2) were generated following interpretation of airborne magnetic and ground gravity geophysical datasets that has provided an improved geological and structural framework for the area (refer LEX: ASX announcement 23 December 2016).
 These targets were selected on the basis of areas of geological and or structural complexity that have been derived from interpreting the geophysical data, and in particular the detailed ground gravity data, acquired by the Company in November 2016.